Paritosh-Tiwari/G_A_C_Data_Coursera_PT/CodeBook.md

 Final_dataset_v1 = rbind(x_train_act_sub,x_test_act_sub)
 ```

 The total number of rows in the resulting dataset were sum of rows of training and test dataset.
-The three extra columns are for Activity_Code, Activity_Label and Subject_Name.
+The three extra columns are for Activity_Code, Activity_Name and Subject_Name.

 ```{r}
 > dim(x_test)